apache/openwhisk-debugger/README.md

 The debugger currently supports inspecting an individual action, as well as invocations of this action as it occurs within **sequences** or **rules**.
 For example, if you have an OpenWhisk rule that fires a given action in response to a some trigger, you can attach to that action and debug, on your laptop, invocations triggered by the cloud.

+To see the debugger in action, you can view videos showing wskdb [debugging a sequence](https://youtu.be/_ZYXr5cUGbs) and [debugging a live rule](https://youtu.be/ardDxkwjeuA).

 ## Usage

 Start the debug client: